Dave Foley: Music video appearances

-In 1993, Foley appeared along with Mark McKinney and Kevin McDonald in the music video for the song "Heterosexual Man" by Vancouver band Odds.
+In 1993, Dave Foley appeared along with Mark McKinney and Kevin McDonald in the music video for the song "Heterosexual Man" by Vancouver band Odds.
 In the video, the three comedians played stereotypical macho jocks in the audience of a small bar where Odds are playing until Foley inexplicably turns into a woman.

 He appeared, as one of the Daves, in fellow cast member Bruce McCulloch's music video "The Daves I Know".

 He starred in the music video for the 2005 song "Yellow Datsun" by Neva Dinova.

 In 2008, he appeared in the alternate music video for the song "Americanarama" by Ottawa band Hollerado, where he parodied American Apparel CEO Dov Charney.
 He also appeared in the music video for the band's song "Desire 126".
 In 2010, Foley appeared in a music video for the Los Angeles band Black Robot's cover of the JJ Cale song "Cocaine", which was filmed at the burlesque club Jumbo's Clown Room.
 In 2012, Foley starred in Off!'s music video for their song Borrow and Bomb, playing a "professional educator" named Dale Antwerp who hosts a public access talk show entitled Teen Talk.
 He appeared in another Off! video in 2014 for their song "Red White and Black", playing the role of a fascist organizer.